 Miserly: If this option is chosen the tier height is adjusted to the biggest symbol actually used in the tier in question.

-Fixed: Is this option is chosen, the tier hat can be set by the user.
+Fixed: If this option is chosen, the tier height can be set by the user.
 The unit are Pixels (is equivalent to the font unit „points“).

 Format > Apply stylesheet

 Generates a new formatting for the current transcription from a stylesheet (see also Appendix D).
 The stylesheet that is specified in the user settings (see „Edit > Preferences...“) in „Transcription to format table“ will be used.
-If there us no entry, a local stylesheet will be used.
+If there is no entry, a local stylesheet will be used.

 Format > Open format table...